 It’s disheartening to think of the many, ambitious, and life-altering resolutions eschewed to seek shelter in the known, the comfortable.
 But comfort is deceiving.
 It promises contentment but leads to bitterness because it deflects potential.
 We have all been guilty of this at one time or another.

 Armed with this knowledge and motivated by the promise of a new year I took a walk on January 1st.
 I flipped through several podcasts and eventually queued up a Ted Talk titled, “Why the Key to Success is Setting the Right Goals by John Doerr.”
 It was serendipity.
 Mr. Doerr shared a goal-setting strategy known as “OKR,” which stands for Objectives and Key Results.
 It is not a new strategy and has been used by individuals and organizations (such as Google) for decades because of its simplicity and startling effectiveness.
-You just take an objective and write three to five known results to achieve this goal.
+You just take an objective and write three to five key results to achieve this goal.
 Essentially, OKR forces you to answer two, simple questions:

 1. What do you want to accomplish?

 Inspired by this message, I sat down with resolve to write personal and professional OKRs for 2019.
 I have included one of my personal objectives below as an example.
 (Writing this publicly will also force me to follow-through)